unora-project/unora-project.github.io/docs/quests/circles/circle_3/dragon_scale.md

 # Dragon Scale

+??? example ":fontawesome-solid-repeat: Repeatable every 72 hours"

+    Only the final part of this quest (where you kill the dragon) is repeatable.

 ## Rewards

 - 150,000 Experience
 - Legend Mark: Harnessed the power of the Dragon Scale
 - Dragon-themed item

-## Cooldown

-The final part of this quest (where you kill the dragon) is repeatable and has a 3 day cooldown.

 ## Walkthrough